-This application form captures relevant general information about your organization.
+This application form captures relevant general information about your organization, your group/collective or you as an individual.
 If submitting multiple grant applications in the same calendar year within the Municipal Grant Funding Program (any stream), submit this general application only once, unless information has changed.

-- Part A: Complete all required fields the 'Contact Person' is the person leading the project. - Part B: Do not complete. - Part C: Complete all required fields for 'previous funding' list all grant monies, from the Community Grant Program or otherwise, that your organization has received in the last four (4) years. - Part D: Submit the listed supporting documents (submit copies of your organization's most recent financial statements, last filed annual general return, and certificate of incorporation). - Declaration: Complete and sign.
+- Part A: Complete this section if you are applying on behalf of an organization.
+Complete all required fields the 'Contact Person' is the person leading the project. - Part B: Complete this section if you are applying as an individual artist or as the primary artist from a group or collective. - Part C: All applicants.
+Complete all required fields for 'previous funding' list all grant monies, from the Arts Grant Program or otherwise, that the applicant has received in the last four (4) years. - Part D: For registered organizations only.
+Submit the listed supporting documents (submit copies of your organization's most recent financial statements, last filed annual general return, and certificate of incorporation). - Declaration: All applicants.
+Complete and sign.

-8.2 Completing the Community Grant Application
+8.2 Completing the Arts Grant Application